vmallet/ida-plugins/README.md

 * [VT-IDA Plugin](https://github.com/VirusTotal/vt-ida-plugin): This is the official VirusTotal plugin for Hex-Rays IDA Pro.
 This plugin integrates functionality from VirusTotal web services into the IDA Pro's user interface.<br>
 _Updated: 2020 10 05 &nbsp;&nbsp; Language: Python_

+* [VulFi](https://github.com/Accenture/VulFi): The VulFi (Vulnerability Finder) tool is a plugin to IDA Pro which can be used to assist during bug hunting in binaries.
+Its main objective is to provide a single view with all cross-references to the most interesting functions (such as strcpy, sprintf, system, etc.).<br>
+_Updated: 2022 04 11 &nbsp;&nbsp; Language: Python_

 * [wilhelm](https://github.com/zerotypic/wilhelm): Alternative API for IDA and Hex-Rays. wilhelm is an API for working with IDA, and in particular the Hex-Rays decompiler.
 It aims to wrap around the existing SDK's API, plus provide additional features and concepts that make reverse engineering easier.<br>
 _Updated: 2022 02 03 &nbsp;&nbsp; Language: Python_